SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/follow-up/look-at-recipient-list.md

 **Recipient complained**: Activate this filter to show recipients who reported the mailing as spam/junk mail.

 If the status is **Ready to send**, you do not have to do anything.
 SuperOffice will send your mailing to the recipients.
-The status will be changed to **Sent** once this is done.
+The status will be changed to **Sent** after this is done.

 ## Add recipients to selections or projects